-Dr. Adam Brown will join the Silberman School of Social Work in Fall 2016 as Assistant Professor.
-Immediately prior to joining Silberman, Dr. Brown completed his doctoral work at the University of Chicago School of Social Service Administration (SSA), receiving his Ph.D. in Spring 2016.
+Dr. Adam Brown joined the Silberman School of Social Work faculty in Fall 2016 as an Assistant Professor.
+Prior to arriving at Silberman, Dr. Brown earned his doctorate at the University of Chicago School of Social Service Administration (SSA) in Spring 2016.

 Dr. Brown is a scholar and practitioner of clinical social work who has spent his career in many diverse clinical settings working to prevent sexual violence.
 His research focuses on young men, primarily adolescents from vulnerable communities, who commit sexually violent acts.
 In particular, he studies the factors that contribute to sexually violent behavior among these young men; the links between this behavior and other violent or nonviolent criminal behaviors; and the role that clinical social work can play in preventing it.

 “Understanding is key,” Dr. Brown says.
 In his research and clinical work, he has consistently sought “to develop profiles and typologies…a nuanced understanding of the types of men who commit these offenses, and therefore get ahead of the behavior.”

 Dr. Brown’s dissertation project demonstrated that, while almost all perpetrators share being victims of some form of neglect, young male abusers and their cases differ widely from individual to individual.
 This heterogeneity contrasts the homogeneity of their treatment, both legal and social, as a singular deviant group.

 Before entering academia, Dr. Brown spent many years as a social worker counseling troubled youth and families, which remains his clinical practice area today.
 In this capacity, particularly working with young sexually violent men, he met children who had been neglected and mistreated profoundly before committing their own abuses.
 He found that no adequate services were provided to address those backgrounds or intervene in a manner that would change behavior.